canonical/ubuntu-server-documentation/explanation/certificates.md

 - For more information on OpenSSL see the [OpenSSL Home Page](https://www.openssl.org/).

-- Also, O'Reilly's [Network Security with OpenSSL](http://oreilly.com/catalog/9780596002701/) is a good in-depth reference.
+- Also, O'Reilly's "Network Security with OpenSSL" is a good in-depth reference.